Dobiasd/FunctionalPlus/README.md

 ```

 If you think version 3 could be the one most pleasant to work with, you might like FunctionalPlus.
 And if you still think the hand-written for loop is easier to understand, also consider what would happen if the loop body (i.e. a corresponding lambda function in the call to `FunctionalPlus::KeepIf`) would be much longer.
-When reading `KeepIf` you would still know immediately that `odds` can only contain elements that came from `numbers` and were selected by some, possibly complicated, predicate.
-In the for loop case you have no idea what is happening until you read the whole body loop.
+When reading `KeepIf` you would still immediately know that `odds` can only contain elements that came from `numbers` and were selected by some, possibly complicated, predicate.
+In the for loop case you have no idea what is happening until you read the whole loop body.
 The loop version probably would need a comment at the top stating what the use of `KeepIf` would tell at first glance.

 More examples